cdown/chrisdown.name/_posts/2018-04-17-kernel-adventures-the-curious-case-of-squashfs-stalls.md

 <small><sup>*</sup> `schedule()` is also used in some involuntary cases when
-`TIF_NEED_RESCHED` is set, but I could write a whole other post on preemptible kernels, `TIF_NEED_RESCHED`, and the like.
-You can tell the difference here because this path is not in interrupt handling, which is another common path checking `TIF_NEED_RESCHED`.
-This is also how timeslice management works (using timer interrupts).
-We also have some kind of "implicitly voluntary" cases -- the main one being returning from a syscall. `schedule()` can also be called as part of `preempt_enable` and `cond_resched`.
+`TIF_NEED_RESCHED` is set, but I could write a whole other post on preemptible kernels, `TIF_NEED_RESCHED`, and the like, so I won't go into that here.
+You can tell the difference here because this path is not in interrupt handling, which is the main place where involuntary context switches using `schedule()` happen.
+We also have some kind of "implicitly voluntary" cases -- the main one being returning from a syscall. `schedule()` can also be called as part of `preempt_enable` (when we enable preemption) and `cond_resched` (which is basically just `schedule()` with more checks up front).
 If this note was confusing, don't worry, you don't need it to understand the rest of the post :-)</small>

 Disk or network I/O are big reasons that an application may voluntarily signal the scheduler to choose another process, and that's certainly what we see in